 This option specifies the parameter to be solved for using the other parameters.
-The parameters that may be selected are Equiv.
-Value, Actual Value, Alpha, Beta, and n.
-In most situations, you will select either Beta or n.
+The parameters that may be selected are Equivalence Value, Actual Value, n, Alpha, and Power and Beta.
+In most situations, you will select either Power and Beta or n.